 Why choose Dr. Kakare?

-As a top joint replacement specialist in New York City, Dr. Karkare has extensive experience in revision knee replacements, ensuring patients have the broadest array of safe and effective treatment options to relieve pain and other symptoms.
+As a top joint replacement specialist in New York City, Dr. Karkare has extensive experience in hip replacements, ensuring patients have the broadest array of safe and effective treatment options to relieve pain and other symptoms.

 Doctor Karkare performs an in-depth evaluation of each patient to enable every patient to make an informed, educated decision, and feel confident in their care every step of the way.